Counselling Courses and Psychotherapy Courses at ICHAS, Dublin, Limerick, and Nationwide.

-National Awards Standards – Counselling and Psychotherapy
+National Award Standards – Counselling and Psychotherapy

 Why Study Counselling?